interactivereport/SpaceSequest/README.md

 cosmx ~/S3/
 ```

-The above script will generate two template files: a config.yml file, and a sampleMeta.csv file.
-We can fill in the information about these two public datasets:
+The command above will generate two template files: a `config.yml` file, and a `sampleMeta.csv` file.
+Users can fill in the information as below:

 **config.yml** file:
 ```